quartictech/platform/docs/src/quickstart.md

 An example data pipeline is [available on GitHub](https://github.com/quartictech/hello-quartic).
 This code derives several datasets from the example data source.

-If you'd like to run this code as a pipeline, feel free to clone or fork the repository to your own Github account and connect it to Quartic.
+If you'd like to run this code, or use it as a starting point for your own pipeline, please fork the repository to your own Github account and connect it to Quartic.

 ### Connecting a data source

 You can connect data sources from a number of providers, as well as upload raw data that you may have locally.

-It is worth reading the (Data connectors) section to understand some important concepts about raw datasets and data versioning.
+The [Data Connectors](data_connectors) section to understand some important concepts about raw datasets and data versioning.
 To simply get started, we recommend doing one of the following:

 1) upload some data from the frontend.
 This data will then be available via the data URL displayed on the dataset for use in your pipeline.